andrewchambers/bupstash/README.md

 - Rigorous test suite, simulating crashes and power failure. [see how]

-- Implemented to a high security standard with many attack vectors mitigated. [see how]
+- Implemented to a high security standard with many attack vectors totally mitigated. [see how]

-- Turn key hosting available for *HUGE* amounts of data, with cryptographically assured privacy. [see how]
+- Turn key hosting available for *HUGE* amounts of data and total privacy. [see how]